ajay-gandhi/sage/docs/developing.md

 Once you've followed the above steps, just drop the file into the `modules` directory and restart Sage.
 The module will be automatically included.

+If you think you've made a great module and would like to include it here, add it to your `modules` directory and submit a pull request!